dreamcatcher-tech/network/Inbox/2025-02-02 0858 top reasoning as the essential skill.md

 Having a system of bots that can help us manage this is crucial.

 Once we can publish top level intelligence, then the execution and promotion of those efforts becomes relatively trivial.

+Basically agreeing on the end goal, and then building out modules that support that, and acknowledging the environment we're in and how we will insert - this is the core skill - having a clear top level well reasoned out goal.